kannans89/graphql-learning/6.HelloWorldExample/HelloWorld.md

   }
 ```

 b.
 Bind the schema and resolver using `makeExecutableSchema`.
-This function is pre-defined in the graphql-tools module.
+This function is pre-defined in the graphql-tools module.Add the following code snippet in the **server.js** file.

 ```javascript
   const {makeExecutableSchema} = require('graphql-tools')